fluencelabs/nox/externalstorage/README.md

 that should be highly available in Fluence network and from the World Wide Web.

 Current implementation represents API in Scala for interaction with [Swarm](https://swarm-guide.readthedocs.io/en/latest/introduction.html).
-Swarm was selected after some research.
-We found it more mature, well-documented and with effective incentivization model.

 ## Motivation